apiobuild/docs/content/docs/apps/chopin/troubleshoot/index.md

 We don't recommend deleting data (actual transactions, retiring products, etc), as they're valuable for future analysis.
 Instead, hide the rows you don't need (Select row(s) > Right Click > Click `Hide row`) .

+### Can I manually type in orders?

+Rather than manually typing in orders, we recommend you place another order from your Chopin store.
+So you can make sure to have a unique order number data for every order.

+{{< alert icon="⚠️" text="Do not copy and paste a previous order, as the order number will then duplicate.
+This will create confusion when analyzing order data." >}}

+### How to sort my orders?

+Each order consists of several lines of data in order google sheets.
+Sometimes when many orders come in simultaneously, the data won't be recorded in the right order.
+You can reorganize the orders by sorting `order_number` and `user_name` accordingly.

+1. Highlight the entire sheet or click `ctrl` + `a`.
+2. If your sheet includes a header row, freeze the first row.
+3. Click `Data` > `Sort range`.
+4. Click `Data has header row`.
+5. Select `order_number` to be sorted first, then click `Add another sort column`.
+6. Select `user_name` to be sorted.
+7. Click Sort.

+{{< alert icon="💡" text="See Google's Documentation on sort your data →" ext-href="https://support.google.com/docs/answer/3540681?co=GENIE.Platform%3DDesktop&hl=en" >}}

 ## Create Chopin Store on Telescope

 Follow the steps on [Chopin Flow](https://telescope.apiobuild.com/flow/chopin-stores).
 You must create **two** google sheets, share editor access with Waitress account, and authorize.